rpunet/coding_problems/README.md

 (C)
 *Compare two version numbers version1 and version2.*

-If version1 > version2 return 1; if version1 < version2 return -1;otherwise return 0.
+If version1 > version2 return 1; if version1 < version2 return -1; otherwise return 0.

 You may assume that the version strings are non-empty and contain only digits and the . character.